Arttuv/arttuv-website/src/content/writings/pdf-as-a-read-it-later-service.md

 * **11. April 2022** Nowadays I'm using [Reeder](https://reederapp.com) for both RSS and my read it later -needs.
 The application is beautiful on iOS, iPad OS and MacOS.

-* **22. November 2020** My joy didn't last that long - Web Archibe feature was changed in the iOS14, or at least it looks like it.
+* **22. November 2020** My joy didn't last that long - Web Archive feature was changed in the iOS14, or at least it looks like it.
 Now the website is saved in webarchive format instead of PDF.
 You can still get the PDF but it's divided to pages, which makes it less appealing to read.

 * **31. July 2020** At first I thought the only way to get a good PDF on iPad OS was to take the full page screenshot, but luckily there was also an option to create a **Web Archive** PDF in the sharing view.
 I changed the text to include this.